- August 30, 2022

 Shame on their boss for letting them do it.

 These very costly voluntary discounts are the owner’s problem.
-And the owner also has the ability to solve this problem.
-One solution would be to change the salesperson pay to share the discount.
-If they salespeople want to give $10 out of their own pocket while they are volunteering $10 of the business owners, I think this would solve the problem.
+And the owner also can solve this problem.
+One solution would be to change the salesperson’s pay to share the discount.
+If the salespeople want to give $10 out of their own pocket while they are volunteering $10 of the business owners, I think this would solve the problem.

 Here is another example… Have you ever purchased groceries at a grocery store without a loyalty card for that particular store?
 The concept of providing a loyalty card is for the grocery store to give the best pricing to the most price-sensitive customers while extracting a higher profit margin from those who appreciate more value (and are less price-sensitive).